 An interdisciplinary approach to environmental planning.
-Focuses on the social-economic, planning, environmental science, design and decision-making theories and methods utilized in environmental planning theory and practice.
+Focuses on the socio-economic, planning, environmental science, design and decision-making theories and methods utilized in environmental planning theory and practice.
 Regional and local case studies and studio projects will be used to demonstrate professional practice issues and techniques.

 (Cross-listed as Planning 665 at University of Waterloo)

-Prerequisites: A senior-level course in ecology, environmental science, landscape architecture or equivalent.
+Recommended: Senior-level course in ecology, environmental science, landscape architecture or equivalent.

 Ecosystem Approach to Park Planning

 An ecological approach to planning national and provincial parks, focusing on system planning, master planning and park administration.
 Examination of the theory and practice of parks planning utilizing ecological concepts.
+Course requires additional fees.

 (Cross-listed as Planning 666 at University of Waterloo)